This page explains how to expose your application to external traffic. To learn about how Services work, refer to Service.

-After you deploy an application to your cluster using a Deployment or StatefulSet object, its Pods are automatically assigned Pod IP addresses, which can be used to communicate directly with the Pods within the cluster.
+After you deploy an application to your cluster using a Deployment or StatefulSet object, its Pods are automatically assigned Pod IP addresses, which can be used to communicate within the cluster.
 To enable communication beyond the cluster, you need to expose the application to external traffic.

-Pods can combined as group to form a Service.
-Services target Pods using labels, which are defined in the object's Pod specifications.
-When users access the Service, they are automatically load-balanced to a random Pod that serves your application.
+Pods be grouped into Services.
+Services target Pods using label selectors, which are defined in Pod specifications.
+When users access the Service, they are automatically load-balanced to a Pod that serves your application.

 Before you begin

 To prepare for this task, perform the following steps:

 - Ensure that you have enabled the Kubernetes Engine API.
 Enable Kubernetes Engine API

 - Ensure that you have installed the Cloud SDK.

 gcloud config set project [PROJECT_ID]

 gcloud config set compute/zone [COMPUTE_ZONE]